-To finance its loans held-for-investment, the Company has entered into a variety of secured financing arrangements with several counterparties, including repurchase facilities, an asset-specific financing facility and a term financing facility.
+To finance its loans held-for-investment, the Company has a variety of secured financing arrangements with several counterparties, including repurchase facilities and an asset-specific financing facility.
 The Company's repurchase facilities are collateralized by loans held-for-investment and certain cash balances.
-Although the transactions under repurchase facilities represent committed borrowings until maturity, the respective lender retains the right to mark the underlying collateral to fair value.
+Although the transactions under repurchase facilities represent committed borrowings until maturity, other than with respect to the Company's Centennial Bank repurchase facility, which provides financing on a non-mark-to-market basis, the other respective lenders retain the right to mark the underlying collateral to fair value.
 A reduction in the value of pledged assets due to collateral-specific credit events, or, with respect to a limited number of the Company's repurchase facilities, capital market events, would require the Company to fund margin calls.
 The Company does not typically retain similar rights for the Company to make margin calls on its underlying borrowers as a result of a determination by the Company and/or its financing counterparty that there has been a decrease in the market value of the underlying pledged collateral.